 Dog Bites And Animal Attacks

 Many of us have been bitten by a dog at some point in our lives.
-In certain cases, the canine’s bark is worse than the bite but not always.
+In certain cases, the canine’s bark is worse than the bite, but not always.
 Dog bite injuries can be physiological and emotional, especially when the victim is a child.
-In dog bite cases, Minnesota law imposes strict liability, meaning that the dog owner is responsible for harm caused by his or her dog.
+In dog bite cases, Minnesota law imposes strict liability, meaning that the dog owner is responsible for harm caused by their dog.
 In strict liability cases, it doesn’t matter if the owner knew (or should have known) that the dog was dangerous, and it doesn’t matter if the dog had no history of bites.
 This is good news for dog bite victims and their families, but it is important to seek the advice of a lawyer as soon as possible if you think you have a case.

 Is A Lawsuit Worth Pursuing?
 We Can Help You Decide.